rushikesshh/fastapi-cron-job/README.md

 - **Data Generation**: Generates 1000 records in PostgreSQL database.
 - **Pydantic Models**: Ensures request validation and meaningful error messages for incorrect inputs.
 - **Filterable API**: Allows filtering results using query parameters.
+  - Supports multiple filters (e.g., gender and age_group can be used together).
+  - Example: `?gender=male,female&age_group=18-30` filters results for both male and female in the 18-30 age group.
 - **Async Cron Job**: Runs a periodic task every 6 hours to log timestamps.
 - **Automatic Logging**: Logs job execution details to a `.log` file.